Xilonz/trellis-backup-role/README.md

 ## Restore

-Once the profile are installed,
+Once the profiles are installed, you can backup and restore easily from the server. `website_name` is you website name in `wordpress_sites.yml` with dots replaced by underscores (`example_com`).
+You can use `ls /etc/duply` if you are not sure about your duply profiles names.

 ```bash
 sudo duply website_name_database restore